shahriarms/https---github.com-shahriarms-stockpilot/README.md

 - **Authentication**: [Firebase Authentication](https://firebase.google.com/docs/auth)
 - **Local Database**: Browser's `localStorage` for offline support and persistence.

+---

+## Getting Started (Local Setup)

+Follow these steps to get a local copy up and running on your machine.

-## Prerequisites
+### 1. Prerequisites (পূর্বশর্ত)

 Before you begin, ensure you have the following installed on your local machine:

-- [Node.js](https://nodejs.org/en/) (v18.x or later is recommended)
+- **Node.js**: `v18.x` or later is recommended.
+You can download it from [nodejs.org](https://nodejs.org/).
-- [npm](https://www.npmjs.com/get-npm) (comes with Node.js)
+- **npm**: This comes automatically with Node.js.

-## Getting Started

-Follow these steps to get a local copy up and running.

-### 1. Clone the repository
+### 2. Clone the repository

-First, clone the repository to your local machine:
+First, clone the repository to your local machine using Git:

 ```bash
 git clone https://github.com/shahriarms/stockpilot.git
 cd stockpilot
 ```

-### 2. Install Dependencies
+### 3. Install Dependencies (প্যাকেজ ইনস্টল)

-Next, install the required npm packages:
+Navigate into the project directory and install all the required npm packages.
+This command reads the `package.json` file and downloads all the necessary libraries into a `node_modules` folder.

 ```bash
 npm install
 ```

-### 3. Set up Environment Variables
+### 4. Set up Environment Variables (পরিবেশ সেটআপ)

-This project uses a Firebase configuration that is already included in the source code.
-No `.env` file is required to run the application.
-The Firebase configuration is located in `src/lib/firebase/firebase.ts`.
+This project uses a Firebase configuration that is already included in the source code (`src/lib/firebase/firebase.ts`).
+No `.env` file or extra configuration is required to run the application.

-### 4. Run the Development Server
+### 5. Run the Development Server (প্রজেক্ট চালান)

-Now you can run the application in development mode:
+Now you can run the application in development mode.
+The `--turbopack` flag helps it run faster.

 ```bash
 npm run dev